neuecc/ZeroFormatter/README.md

 ```

 But you can not delete index.
 If that index is unnecessary, please make it blank(such as [0, 1, 3]).

+Only `class` definition is supported for versioning.
+Please note that `struct` is not supported.

 Union
 ---